tinyheero/tinyheero.github.io/_drafts/merging-excel-sheets.md

 End Sub
 ```

-To use this code, one needs to create a macro.
-For this to work, it requires one to create a new spreadsheet that holds all the merged spreadsheets.
+To use this code:

+1. Create a new spreadsheet that will hold all the merged spreadsheets.
+1. In the new spreadsheet, go to the "Developer"  tab and choose Editor.
+Then right click and choose "Insert -> Module".
+1. This should open a window where you can copy and paste the above code.
+1. In the same folder, create a list-of-tables.txt file.
+This file should contain the path to each individual supplemental table you want to merge in

+## How it Works